 - Black and Nerdy / Gadgeteer Genius: Marlon is pictured as the smartest when it comes to machines, though Tito is the best with the car they drive in.

 - Cloud Cuckoo Lander: Michael, occasionally?
 He has the craziest imagination.
-Comes with being the youngest, I suppose.
+Probably, comes with being the youngest.

 - The Dark Age of Animation: Very much so.

 - Expy: Rankin/Bass Productions follow up cartoon The Osmonds that copied the formula of J5 right down to using the same standard dance cycle.